PhoniTale: Phonologically Grounded Mnemonic Generation for Typologically Distant Language Pairs: Keyword Sequence Retrieval Validation

-We construct a training dataset comprising 2,870 English-Korean word pairs with aligned IPA transcriptions.
-English vocabulary items originate from standardized GRE preparation materials, including official Educational Testing Service guides and commercial preparation resources \cite{magoosh2021gre, princetonreview2020}.
-Our dataset features English words, their Korean transliteration equivalents, English IPA transcriptions, and Korean IPA transcriptions.
-We extract Korean transliterations from the AHA Dictionary \cite{ahadictionary} and convert these transliterations to Korean IPA using the rule-based \textit{hangul\_to\_ipa} tool \cite{nam2021hangul}, which implements standard Korean phonological processes \cite{shin2012phonological}.
-Finally, we verify and segment the Korean IPA representations according to syllabic boundaries, creating aligned syllable-level annotations between the English and Korean IPA forms.
+\paragraph{Train} We construct a training dataset of 2,870 English–Korean word pairs with aligned IPA transcriptions.
+English vocabulary items originate from standardized GRE preparation materials, including official Educational Testing Service guides and commercial resources \cite{magoosh2021gre, princetonreview2020}.
+Each entry in our dataset includes an English word, its Korean transliteration, and IPA transcriptions for both languages, with syllable-level boundaries annotated in the Korean IPA.

+For English, we obtain IPA transcriptions directly from the \citet{oedictionary}, which provides standardized phonetic representations widely used in linguistic research.

+For Korean, we first extract transliterations of English words from the \citet{ahadictionary}.
+These transliterations are segmented into syllable blocks of the Korean writing system (Hangul), each composed of an initial consonant, a medial vowel, and an optional final consonant.
+Hangul is often characterized as an alphabetic syllabary, where individual graphemes (jamo) form syllabic blocks (kulja) corresponding to single phonological units \cite{pastore2019processing}.
+Each syllable block is then converted into its phonetic representation using the rule-based Hangul-to-IPA conversion method \cite{nam2021hangul}, which encodes standard Korean phonological processes \cite{shin2012phonological}.
+To identify syllable boundaries within the resulting IPA sequence, we extract the final IPA symbol from each block and annotate it with a binary indicator denoting syllable-final positions.
+This procedure enables consistent segmentation and alignment of syllable-level IPA representations across English and Korean.

-For test dataset, we use the book KSS~\cite{kyungsun2020} as our baseline for human-authored verbal cues, which are designed for native Korean speakers learning English.
-The vocabulary in this book targets advanced-level standardized tests, including government employee entrance exams, university transfer admissions, the TOEFL~\cite{ets_toefl}, and the TEPS~\cite{teps_test}.
-From this vocabulary, we construct a test set of 36 words sampled from the book.
+\paragraph{Test} We use the book KSS~\cite{kyungsun2020} as our baseline for human-authored verbal cues, designed for native Korean speakers learning English.
+The vocabulary targets advanced-level standardized tests, including government employee entrance exams, university transfer admissions, the TOEFL~\cite{ets_toefl}, and the TEPS~\cite{teps_test}.
+From this vocabulary, we construct a test set of 36 words.